DwightBalbaira/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Expert Construction for Lasting Results
     text: >+
+      \<div style="text-align: center">\<div style="text-align:
-      \<div style="text-align: center">TraverCon builds more than structures, we build legacies.
+      center">TraverCon builds more than structures, we build legacies.
 Our commitment to quality materials, skilled craftsmanship, and innovative solutions ensures your project endures for generations to come.
-Partner with TraverCon and invest in a stronger future.\</div>
+Partner with TraverCon and invest in a stronger future.\</div>\</div>

     media:
       title: Title of the video